dhilip89/efldocs/textblock.md

 Text items are essentially an extention to Evas Text Props.

 #### Format Items
 Format items are special formats that exist in the text itself.
-Text elememnts such as the paragraph separator, line break, tabs and "<item>" tags create format items.
-Tabs and "<item>" format items can actually take up space in the text.
+Text elememnts such as the paragraph separator, line break, tabs and `<item>` tags create format items.
+Tabs and `<item>` format items can actually take up space in the text.

 ## <a name=unicode></a>Unicode